DfAC/TeachingSlides/H24VLP_P2_IMU/Workflow.md

 		In IE8.50 software will automatically use most convenient selection of all BS data.
 Just process data as usual.
 To check Local Level Vector (pay attention to height component!!) and Distance Separation.
 You cant use Distance Separation plot.
 Use Export->Plot Multi-Base instead

 		NOTE!!!

-		 For VS leaving baseline limit at standard 70km makes no difference and it seems that VS is slightly more precise for those baselines.
+		 For Virtual Station (VS) leaving baseline limit at standard 70km makes no difference and it seems that VS is slightly more precise for those baselines.
 If you keep 30km limit both results show same precision.
 The larger the limit the longer it takes to process data.
 Maximum baselines you can process at one time is 8.
 		To save results to HTML, plot my normal group plots, then Plot Multi-Base and then use Output->Build HTML Report.

-	5. Define static sessions and check Static Session Convergence plot. use File->GPB Utility->Insert Static/Kinematic Markers ht value here is not important.
+	5. Define static sessions and check Static Session Convergence plot.

+		use File->GPB Utility->Insert Static/Kinematic Markers
+			ht value here is not important.
 Its only for static file. check NavNet850 p32 for details, file line ex NGB_Yard 201200.0 203505.0 Preparation

-		NOTE!!!
+###		NOTE!!!

 		To get static periods
 		* do Velocity Profile graph and stats for the static period
 		* CtrC